 Children will build on their knowledge of using Base 10 equipment from year 2 and continue to use the idea of exchange.
-This process should be demonstrated using arrow cards to show the partitioning and Base 10 materials to represent the first number, removing the units and tens as appropriate (as with the more informal method in year 2).
+This process should be demonstrated using numerals to show the partitioning and Base 10 materials to represent the first number, removing the ones and tens as appropriate (as with the more informal method in year 2).